apnadkarni/tcl-cffi/BUILD.md

 make test
 ```

-Note that the `--with-tcl` option has to be specified pointing to a Tcl
+Note that the `--with-tcl` and `--with-tclinclude` options have to be specified
-installation that was also built with MinGW-w64.
-Without this, the build system
+pointing to a Tcl installation that was also built with MinGW-w64.
+Without this,
-will use the `tclsh` that comes with the `msys2` installation that comes with
+the build system will use the `tclsh` that comes with the `msys2` installation
-MinGW-w64.
+that comes with MinGW-w64.
 That is **not** what you want.

 For 32-bit builds, use the 32-bit shell and leave off the `--enable-64bit` option.